 Once you have completed these changes, click the OK button to apply them and close the Fencing Specification dialog.

 The image below demonstrates what the 2D Floor plan view of the terrain walls, fence and gate should look like.

-To place a cap on top of the Fencing columns as shown in the image of the gate, you can use the rectangular Geometric Shape out of the Library Browser, apply the same stone material, and resize and place it appropriately over the columns.
+To place a cap on top of the Fencing columns as shown in the image of the gate, you can use the Closed Boxes Shape out of the Library Browser, apply the same stone material, and resize and place it appropriately over the columns.